Max Kepler Player Props: Twins vs. White Sox

-On Friday, Max Kepler (.250 batting average in his past 10 games, with two doubles, two home runs, four walks and six RBI) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 8:10 PM ET.
+The Minnesota Twins, including Max Kepler and his .500 slugging percentage over his past 10 games, take on starter Dylan Cease and the Chicago White Sox at Target Field, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Mariners.
+In his previous game he had a one-hit performance (1-for-4) against the White Sox.

 Max Kepler Game Info & Props vs. the White Sox